 Getting a Mortgage when Self-Employed has its Challenges

 So what should you do if you are self-employed, have saved enough money for a down payment, have a good credit history, yet have difficulties showing your net income?
 There is an alternative that is easier for self employed, called “non-conforming lenders”.
 When we think about A lenders, most of us usually remember the big banks, such as BMO, TDCT, HSBC, TBC, BNS, and CIBC.
 However, there are also Monoline lenders that provide A tier mortgages, but also deal with mortgages that are not as simple - mortgages that are possible even when there are challenges showing income.
 Such Monoline lenders are truly client driven, and they focus exclusively on mortgages.
 They usually offer better terms, rates, and penalties, and won’t be offering you to open new accounts and purchase other products.
-Monline lenders present a great alternative for mortgages for self employed in Ottawa.
+Monline lenders present a great alternative for mortgages for self employed in Ontario.

 Self Employed Mortgage Application

-In order to give out mortgages for self employed in Ottawa, lenders will require personal tax Notices of Assessment over the past 2 to 3 years to be included alongside with the mortgage application.
+In order to give out mortgages for self employed in Ontario, lenders will require personal tax Notices of Assessment over the past 2 to 3 years to be included alongside with the mortgage application.
 Applicants who are able to provide these notices as a proof of income will generally be able to secure mortgage options similar to traditional borrowers, while those who aren’t must be able to provide a minimum down payment of 10% and show a good credit history.

 - Proof that your GST and/or HST are paid in full.